 Baltimore Snap founder/managing editor Sloane Brown has been in the entertainment industry and news media her entire career.

-She’s been a radio disc jockey, radio news director, TV “weather girl”, television news anchor and reporter, show host and arts/entertainment reporter and movie critic.
+She’s been a radio disc jockey and news director.
+In television, Sloane worked as a TV “weather girl,” general news reporter, news anchor, show host, arts/entertainment reporter and movie critic.

 She’s not only worked in front of the camera, but behind it – as what’s known as a one-man-band.
-That’s shooting, editing, producing her own stories in 16 mm film, then video and now digitally, which you can find at baltimoresun.com/scene.
+That’s shooting, editing, producing her own stories in 16 mm film, then video and now digitally.

 She’s even got some movie roles to her credit in “Hairspray,” “Pecker,” “Cecil B. DeMented,” “Book of Shadows: Blair Witch 2,” and “Head of State.”

 For the last 20 years, you probably know Sloane as the society and style reporter for The Baltimore Sun.
 She knows what’s happening around town, and what local fashionistas are sporting.